What is middleware?

 Various types of middleware include the following:

-First introduced in the late 1960s, the term middleware was coined because the first version typically acted as a mediator between an application front-end (client) and a back-end resource (for example., a database, mainframe application or specialized hardware device) from which the client might request data.
+The term middleware was first introduced in the late 1960s.
+It was coined because the initial version typically acted as a mediator between an application front-end (client) and a back-end resource.
+This resource might be a database, mainframe application or specialized hardware device from which the client might request data.
 In response to the increase in distributed computing in the 1980s, middleware use increased as a way to link newer applications to traditional legacy systems.

 But today's middleware operates well beyond this scope.
 Portal middleware, for example, encompasses the application front-end as well as tools for back-end connectivity.
 Database middleware typically includes its own data store.

 Enterprises are increasingly tapping into middleware as a cloud-based service offering for communication between systems and as a data management tool.
-A study from Technavio projected the global middleware as a service (MWaaS) market to increase by USD 45.44 billion, at a CAGR of 17.73% between 2023 and 2028.
+A study from Technavio projected the global middleware as a service (MWaaS) market to increase by USD 45.44 billion, at a compound annual growth rate (CAGR) of 17.73% in 2023—2028.
 The study attributes this growth to the widespread adoption of cloud computing and an increase in serverless computing and microservices.1

 Middleware enables developers to build applications without creating a custom integration whenever they need to connect to application components (services or microservices), data sources, computing resources or devices.

-Middleware does this by providing services that enable different applications and services to communicate through common messaging frameworks, such as JavaScript object notation (JSON), representational state transfer (REST), extensible markup language (XML), simple object access protocol (SOAP) or web services.
+Middleware facilitates communication between different applications and services by providing essential services.
+It achieves this communication through common messaging frameworks, such as JavaScript object notation (JSON), representational state transfer (REST), extensible markup language (XML), simple object access protocol (SOAP) or web services.
 Typically, middleware also provides services that enable components written in multiple languages—such as Java, C++, PHP and Python—to talk with each other.

 Standard middleware architectural components include the following: